txt/plm18/doc/project.md

 Welcome to PuppyLand where all the machines are powered by puppy cuteness.
 Power shortages are chronic so teams are sent out to search the world looking for more puppies.

+You will code a team of N people  walking the earth looking for puppies, which you will collect and return to PuppyLand.
+Once you get home, you can go out again to get more.

+- Points increase the faster more of your team bring home more puppies.
+- Points decrease if (say), only one of you gets back, empty handed, after a very long time.

 Puppies are fixed in number  at the start of the game.
 Some countries have lots of puppies, some have none.
 The occurrence of puppy-less countries is spread out evenly across the world.

-You will code a team of 4  walking the earth looking for puppies, which you will collect and return to PuppyLand.
-Once you get home, you can go out again to get more.

-Points increase the faster more of your team bring home more puppies.
-Points decrease if (say), only one of you gets back, empty handed, after a very long time.

 ### Team Members

+Carrying N puppies means you have to walk slower at speed 1/N of normal.
+So carrying 1 puppy means you can walk normally, 2 means half speed, 3 a third speed, etc

 As you walk the world, you leave behind footprints that never wash off.
 And the more people that walked some spot, the deeper the footprints.